July/August 2023 Church & State Magazine - July/August 2023

 AU asserts that doctrines like church autonomy don’t apply in this case because Belya’s defamation suit is not about church doctrine.
 He seeks the same protections as anyone who has falsely had their name and reputation dragged through the mud in public.
 Extending these doctrines to Belya’s claims, AU says, would make it prohibitively difficult to bring strong, evidence-based claims against religious organizations — thus allowing them to play by different rules from everyone else.

-Tucker and Belya are represented by AU Litigation Counsel Bradley Girard and Legal Fellow Gabriela Hybel, along with co-counsel Bradley A. Levin, Jeremy A. Sitcoff, and Peter G. Friesen (for Tucker) and Oleg Rivkin (for Belya).
+Belya is represented by AU Litigation Counsel Bradley Girard and Legal Fellow Gabriela Hybel, along with co-counsel Oleg Rivkin.